LostFocusRemedies/mtTools_public/mt_snap_to_ground/README.md

 ## Features

-- snap object position to closest Ray casted point on world -y
-- snap object to hit_face normal slope, maintaining the original direction
-- add custom offset from ground, to fine tune intersection
+- Snap objects to any mesh surface
+- Align rotation to match ground slope
-- can use the object bounding box as offset distance
+- Handle bounding box offsets
-- practical GUI
+- Support for rigged controls with Offset Parent Matrix
+- Works with both regular transforms and hierarchies
+- Simple UI or command-line usage for hotkeys

 ## Installation